victorbalssa/abacus/README.md

 - FireFly3 Client for iOS.
 - Authentication with Oauth2.
 - Use of iOS Keychains to store the accessToken / refreshToken.
-- No external API calls nor Analytics API.
+- No external API calls nor Analytics API, not even sentry / crashlytics.
 - Support the Net Worth by currency and total Net Worth with currency configuration.
 - Chart to display the Total Net Worth in default currency (TNW).

 ---